leosegre/Multi-View-Foundation-Models/README.md

 We introduce a novel framework that transforms existing 2D Foundation Models (like DINO, SAM, and CLIP) into Multi-View Foundation Models.
 Current 2D models process images independently, leading to inconsistent feature representations for the same 3D point viewed from multiple camera angles.

 ## Setup/Install
 We recommend using Anaconda or Miniconda.
-To setup the environment, follow the instructions below.
+To set up the environment, follow the instructions below.
 ### Create environment
 ```bash
 conda create --name multi_view_foundation_models -y python=3.10